"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 His interview style is distinctly Type 3: direct questions about traction, revenue, and path to $100 million.
 He doesn't waste time on founder backstories unless they're relevant.
 He wants to know: "When are you going to reach $100 million in revenue, and what is the path to it?"

-This marathon output reveals something the flashier All-In podcast obscures: Jason's actual superpower isn't networking or hype.
-It's relentless, compounding consistency.
-TWiST has given him first-look access to thousands of founders, built his reputation as a serious investor, and created a media moat that no competitor has matched.
+This marathon output reveals something the flashier All-In podcast obscures: Jason's actual edge isn't networking or hype.
+It's showing up three times a week for sixteen years and never stopping.
+TWiST has given him first-look access to thousands of founders, built his reputation as a serious investor, and created a media position no competitor has matched.

 Most podcast hosts burn out within two years.
 Jason is on year sixteen.